01-edu/public/subjects/pimp-my-style/README.md

 ### Files

 You only need to create & submit the JS file `pimp-my-style.js`.
-Ee're providing you the following files to download and test locally.:
+We're providing you the following files to download and test locally.:

 - the HTML file [pimp-my-style.html](./pimp-my-style.html) to open in the browser, which includes: